Pioneering Southwest Airlines co-founder Herb Kelleher dies at 87

 Steven Udvar-Hazy, executive chairman of Air Lease and a pioneer of the aircraft leasing industry, whose expansion coincided with the rise of budget carriers, paid tribute to Kelleher as “the builder of the world’s most successful low fare airline.””Herb: a final Wild Turkey Bourbon toast from all of your closest friends,” he added.

-Reporting by Manogna Maddipatla and Ismail Shakil in Bengaluru, Tim Hepher in Paris and Jeffrey Dastin in San Francisco; Editing by Shailesh Kuber and Peter Cooney
+Reporting by Manogna Maddipatla and Ismail Shakil in Bengaluru, Tim Hepher in Paris, Conor Humphries in Dublin and Jeffrey Dastin in San Francisco; Editing by Shailesh Kuber and Peter Cooney